Metrics quickstart

 default 3m7s

-By default, this policy server will have metrics enabled.
+By default, this policy server doesn't have metrics enabled.

 Accessing Prometheus

-Prometheus exposes a very simple UI that we can use to inspect metrics exposed by different components within our Kubernetes cluster.
+Prometheus exposes a UI that you can use to inspect metrics exposed by different components within your Kubernetes cluster.

-We can forward the Prometheus port so we can easily access it.
+You can forward the Prometheus port so you can access it.

 kubectl port-forward -n prometheus --address 0.0.0.0 svc/prometheus-operated 9090

-Now, we can visit prometheus through port 9090
+Now, you can visit Prometheus on port 9090

 and perform a query, for example: